-Learning how to build a raised bed isn't difficult, and with a little know-how you will be able to add this attractive, practical feature to different areas of your garden.
-Raised beds are fantastic for growing a huge range of plants, and are particularly favored for cultivating fruits and vegetables.
+Learning how to build a raised garden bed isn't difficult.
+With just a little know-how you'll be able to add this attractive, practical feature to different areas of your garden.
+Raised beds are fantastic for growing a huge range of plants, and are particularly favoured for cultivating fruits and vegetables.

 The easiest way to add a raised bed to your garden is to invest in a pre-made kit.
 These are supplied in flatpack form, with pre-drilled holes so you can assemble them with just a screwdriver and possibly a few nails.

 Better quality pre-made kits offer a sleek, professional look, but they are more expensive than making one from scratch.
-If you want your raised bed to become a central feature in the garden, then it’s worth investing in a quality kit, but if you just want to grow a few vegetables at the bottom of the garden then a simple timber bed is ideal.
+If you want your raised garden bed to become a central feature in your outdoor space, then it's worth investing in a quality kit, but if you just want to grow a few vegetables at the bottom of the garden then a simple timber bed is ideal.

 Discover the key considerations and how to build a raised bed from timber with this guide, and if you want more advice on what to grow, our complete guide to raised beds has all the tips you need.

-3. Work out the size of your raised bed
+1. Work out the size of your raised garden bed

 When it comes to the length and width of your raised beds, consider the amount of space you'll need for your chosen plants.
 Some crops require a lot more room than others, so check your bed will accommodate the desired number of plants.